balbok0/nn-arch-opt/README.md

 Parameters describe possible choices of number of neurons in a layer, callbacks etc.

 ## Requirements
-Required packages: Keras (on top of TensorFlow), numpy
+Required packages: Keras (on top of TensorFlow), numpy, sklearn, typing, h5py

 ## Basic usage
 In order to use: